The second season of CBS's FBI made additional adjustments that made the series even better. Here are my thoughts.

 The series had some incredible episodes from "Legacy," "Safe Room," and "Outsider."
 One of my favorites in the second season was "Codename: Ferdinand," which kept me on the edge of my seat with suspense.

-While I thought "Studio Gangster" and "Payback" were good, they just didn't have a lot going on in the character development in the episodes.
+While I thought "Studio Gangster" and "Payback" were good, the character development in the episodes was lacking.

 Plus, the season got two crossovers with FBI Most Wanted that dealt with the hijacking of 26 elementary students kidnapped by a white supremacist.
 At the same time, FBI fugitive Taskforce Jess LaCroix's daughter is taken during an ICE raid.
 The episodes were as perfect in story and character development as they could have gotten.

-The one crossover I wouldn't think happened is the FBI-Cicago PD crossover, as Detective Hailey Upton joins the FBI New York team as part of a training program.
+The one crossover I wouldn't think happened is the FBI-Chicago PD crossover, as Detective Hailey Upton joins the FBI New York team as part of a training program.
 This was after Voight sent her over due to her decision-making in Season 7 of Chicago PD.
-All I will say is that I wanted more.
+I wanted more.

-Overall, the second season of The FBI improved from the first season with character development and the stories.
-I love this ensemble cast.
-I don't know about you, but after watching all 19 episodes of season two, I'm looking to see what Season three has in store for us.
+Overall, the second season of The FBI improved on the first season in terms of character development and stories.
+I really love this ensemble cast.
+I don't know about you, but after watching all 19 episodes of season two, I'm looking forward to seeing what Season three has in store for us.
 I give this second season a 9/10.

 What did you think of the second season of FBI?
 Are you looking forward to season three?
 Leave your comment below and tell us your thoughts.

-You can catch the FBI returning this November on CBS.
+You can catch the FBI returning this fall on CBS.

 No comments: